 When you get a decent number of repetitions, you can also take the road to insert pauses “up” to make the exercise more intense (enormously more intense).

-Alternative: You can only perform the exercise with a dumbbell.
+Alternative: You can perform the exercise with one dumbbell.
 Start with your right arm and then switch sides.
+Or using both arms on a HEAVY dumbell!!

 Simple yet super effective for strengthening the upper back: the chin-up.
 For the execution of the pull-up is needed only something to hang on it, be it a chin-up bar, a beam or a branch of a tree.